ibm-cloud-docs/codeengine/batch-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

 With this tutorial, run a batch job by using the {{site.data.keyword.codeengineshort}} console.
-Jobs in {{site.data.keyword.codeengineshort}} are meant to run to completion as batch or stand-alone executables and are used for running container images that is designed to run one time and then exit.
-They are not intended to provide lasting endpoints to access such as an {{site.data.keyword.codeengineshort}} application.
+Jobs in {{site.data.keyword.codeengineshort}} are meant to run to completion as batch or stand-alone executable images that are designed to run one time and then exit.
+They are not intended to provide lasting endpoints to access such as a {{site.data.keyword.codeengineshort}} application.
 {: shortdesc}

 **Before you begin**